Pavilion

 • Who can attend Pavilion?

-Pavilion is aimed at designers, architects, artists, academics of these fields, and industry representatives.
+Pabellón is aimed at designers, architects, artists, musicians, humanists, academics in these disciplines, industry representatives, and anyone interested in creative disciplines.

 • When is Pavilion taking place?